 Levon Biss is a British photographer born in London.
-Throughout his career Levon's work has covered a wide range of photographic genres, including portraiture, documentary and sport.
-His work has been exhibited around the world his prints are housed in numerous museum and private collections.
+Throughout his career Levon's work has covered a wide range of photographic genres, but he is best known for his unique macro photography.
+His large scale photographs are regularly exhibited around the world and his prints are housed in numerous museum and private collections.

-Most recently, Levon’s passion for nature and photography have come together to create Microsculpture, a unique photographic study of insects in mind-blowing magnification that has taken the genre of macro photography to an entirely new level.
-Levon has adapted traditional techniques to create a photographic process that reveals the minute detail of insects in a resolution never seen before.
-It has been described as a beautiful marriage between art and science.
+In 2016, Levon’s passion for nature and photography came together to create the award winning Microsculpture project, a unique photographic study of insects in mind-blowing magnification that took the genre of macro photography to an entirely new level.
+Levon adapted traditional techniques to create a photographic process that revealed the minute details of insects in a resolution never seen before.
+It has been described as a "beautiful marriage between art and science".